ashoksun01/Alzheimers-Severity-Detection/README.md

 - **Model Training and Evaluation:** Various machine learning models, including CNNs and transfer learning, trained on 2D and 3D image data.
 - **Research Paper and Slides:** A detailed report and visual presentation of the project.

-### What This Repository Does Not Contain
-- **Raw Image Data:** The MRI datasets are not included for privacy and storage reasons.

 ---

 ## How It Works